smyt0058/ai-for-mental-health/README.md

 ### Installing & Deployment

-Please see the DDD-OSO file.
+Please see the DDD-OSO.pdf file.
 It will contain all the required steps to setup the development env.

 ## Built With